ut-db-teaching/cs395t-fall25/workloads.md

 ## Project Presentation and Final Report

-Students will form small groups (maximum of 3 members) to conduct a research project aligned with the seminar topic.
+Students will form small groups (maximum of 3 members) to conduct a research project on the topics of this seminar.

 Project deliverables include:
 - **Two in-class project progress reports**: